 platform.
 Many self-published authors either lack the business knowledge, desire or ability to promote their work after it's published.
 As a result, the books

-fair poorly, generating few, if any, profits.
-Even with traditional publishing houses, typically only sixty percent of published books ever realize a substantial
+may fair poorly, generating few, if any, profits.
+Even with traditional publishing houses, typically only sixty percent of published books ever realize a

-profit, and the sales of most books are less than eight thousand.
-Publishers make the bulk of their money from their established authors and the occasional
+substantial profit, and the sales of most books are less than eight thousand.
+Publishers make the bulk of their money from their established authors and

 With traditional publishing, most rights to the author’s work are owned by the publisher for the contract period.
 Sometimes the book won't be released for